Yaaasminnn/Kryptonite-Bot/README.md

 - - the issue seems to be json losing precision for higher values, but that wont be fixed by the initial release
 - - idea: convert it to scientific notation?
 - Cooldown message not appearing
+- since you pay a tax, you must wait for the currency to rise before selling. however, because the price increase when you buy, it might be increasing at a faster rate than the purchase tax
+- - raise tax rates since otherwise, increases are fine
+- - compare the tax rate vs how much a currency value will increase